 By Wajeeha Abdullah

-Autism effects the way a child understands and communicates with others.
+Autism affects the way a child understands and communicates with others.
 Therefore, we need to adapt ourselves so that we can help bridge the gap in learning.
 Research has shown that children with ASD understand better once they have visualized the concept or the process to be learned.
 This is where visual cues come in.
-We need to add as much visual cues in the learning process as possible because a concept learned through visual cues would be a concept easy to grasp and later recall.
+We need to add as many visual cues in the learning process as possible because a concept learned through visual cues would be a concept easy to grasp and later recall.